 - If you smoke, talk to your doctor about how you can quit.
 Quitting will improve overall health and restore proper blood flow and nerve function to the esophagus.

 - Maintain a proper weight.
 Excess weight increases pressure on the abdomen.

 - Exercise regularly—Moderate exercise helps with weight control and overall well-being.

 Gastroesophageal reflux disease (GERD).
 EBSCO DynaMed website.
 Available at:

 Gastroesophageal reflux disease (GERD).
-Merck Manual for Health Care Professionals.
+Merck Manual Professional Version.
 Available at:

 http://www.merckmanuals.com/professional/gastrointestinal%5Fdisorders/esophageal%5Fand%5Fswallowing%5Fdisorders/gastroesophageal%5Freflux%5Fdisease%5Fgerd.html.
 Updated May 2014.
 Accessed March 2, 2015.